Overview

 What changed?

 Intra-range progress — comparing the first and last periods within your selected date range.
-Shows throughput and business value changes with percentage differences (e.g., "+37 (+925%)" throughput improvement).
+Shows throughput and impact changes with percentage differences (e.g., "+37 (+925%)" throughput improvement).

 Accumulated Issues & Issue detail list

 Cumulative issue completion over time with 4-week average trendlines.
-Plus a full issue list with Key, Summary, Assignee, Resolved date, Type, Business Value, Lead Time, Cycle Time, and Priority — filterable and searchable.
+Plus a full issue list with Key, Summary, Assignee, Resolved date, Type, Impact, Lead Time, Cycle Time, and Priority — filterable and searchable.

 Cycle Time Distribution